Search This Blog

 I've had alcohol inks sitting around for a couple of years now, and I'm only now getting around to trying them.
 Faced with the challenge of trying to make a water-resistant card, now was a good time to finally give them a try.
 Being my first attempt at working with alcohol ink, these cards are simple, one-color alcohol ink backgrounds with a stamped image of a child in space holding a balloon arrangement of planets.
 Each one is unique, because that is the nature of alcohol ink.

 If you've found one of these and want to discover my geocoin, input the trackable number on the back of the card at geocaching.com/track.
+It is otherwise yours to keep.
+Do with it what you please.

 Where did I drop these?